 I am using a free trial as a Subscription tier.
 You may have to use a Pay-as-you-go service.

-I have already created my Resource Group AzureTraining, but if you don’t have created, then you can create by clicking Create a new link.
+I have already created my Resource Group AzureTraining, but if you don’t have created it, you can create it by clicking Create a new link.

-Then I have created the account name: coronastorage; you can choose the name whatever you want, but write all the letters in lower cases, and name must be unique.
-The name must be between 3 and 24 characters in the length and can include the numbers and letters only.
+Then I have created the account name: coronastorage; you can choose the name whatever you want, but write all the letters in lower cases, and the name must be unique.
+The name must be between 3 and 24 characters in length and can include numbers and letters only.